buildpacks-community/kpack/docs/image.md

     - `name`: The name of the Builder resource in kubernetes.
     - `kind`: The type as defined in kubernetes.
 This will always be Builder.

-> Note: This image can only reference builders defined in the same namespace.
+> Note: This image resource can only reference builders defined in the same namespace.
 This is not true for ClusterBuilders because they are not namespace scoped.

 ### <a id='source-config'></a>Source Configuration